The connectivity carcass of a vertex subset in a graph: both odd and even case: A -cactus for all valid cuts of set S

 The following lemma can be seen as an immediate corollary of the lemma stated above. \begin{lemma} Given a circular family of valid cuts of $S$, the cycle that represents it is unique. \end{lemma}

 The following lemma states a very surprising property of a circular family of valid cuts. \begin{lemma} Let ${\mathcal A} = \{S_1,\ldots,S_\ell\}$ be a partition of $S$, where the cut defined by $\{S_i\}~ \forall~ 1\le i\le \ell$, is a valid cut of ${\cal A}$.
 Moreover, these and only these are the laminar cuts in the family of all valid cuts of ${\cal A}$.
-If there is any pair of crossing valid cuts of ${\cal A}$, ${\mathcal A}$ is a circular family of valid cuts of $S$. \end{lemma} \begin{proof} We shall prove the assertion by induction on $\ell$.\\ Let $(A',\overline{A'})$ and $(A'',\overline{A''})$ be any pair of crossing valid cuts of ${\cal A}$.
-Refer to Figure \ref{fig:structure-of-crossing-cuts-I}($i$).
-These cuts split the entire set ${\cal A}$ into 4 non-empty subsets.
-For the sake of distinctness and ease of explanation, we color the vertices of each subset with a unique color, namely, green, blue, magenta, \& yellow, and label the corresponding subsets as $G,B,M,Y$ respectively.
-It follows from Lemma \ref{lem: Valid-cuts-form-crossing-family} that each of these 4 subsets defines a valid cut of $S$.
-Observe that $A'=M \cup Y$, and $A'' = B\cup M$. \\

-{\em Base case:}~ $\ell=4$. \\ In this case, each of the sets $G,B,M,$ and $Y$ are singleton sets.
-Moreover, it is given that $M\cup Y$ and $B\cup M$ already define valid cuts of $S$.
-So it is easy to observe that each minimum cut of the cycle $\langle Y, M, B, G \rangle$ is a valid cut of $S$.
-So ${\cal A}$ is a circular family of valid cuts of $S$.
+If there is any pair of crossing valid cuts of ${\cal A}$, ${\mathcal A}$ is a circular family of valid cuts of $S$. \end{lemma} The rest of this section is devoted to proving Lemma \ref{lem:any-crossing-cut-implies-cyclic-family}.
+Let $(B',\overline{B'})$ and $(B'',\overline{B''})$ be any pair of crossing valid cuts of ${\cal A}$.
+We shall show that ${\cal A}$ is a circular family of valid cuts of $S$ by induction on $\ell$.
+If $\ell<4$, note that there cannot be any pair of crossing cuts of ${\cal A}$, so ${\cal A}$ is vacuously a crossing family of valid cuts of $S$.
+Therefore, we begin with $\ell=4$, which is the base case of the assertion.\\ {\em Base case:}~ $\ell=4$. \\ In this case, $B'$ and $B''$ must have precisely 2 elements of ${\cal A}$.
+Without loss of generality, assume $B'=\{S_1, S_2\}$.
+Observe that $B''$ must have exactly one element from $B'$ and one element from $\overline{B'}$.
+Let us suppose $B''=\{S_2,S_3\}$.
+Consider the cycle $\langle S_1,S_2,S_3,S_4,S_1\rangle$.
+It is easy to observe using Definition \ref{def:crossing family} and Lemma \ref{lem: Valid-cuts-form-crossing-family} that a cut of ${\cal A}$ is a valid cut if and only if it is a minimum cut in this cycle.
+So ${\cal A}$ is a circular family of valid cuts of $S$.\\